-THEATRE (THE) 103 STAGECRAFT I (2 LEC., 3 LAB.)
+THEATRE (THE) 103 (3) STAGECRAFT I (2 LEC., 3 LAB.)

 The technical aspects of play production are studied.
-Topics include set design and construction, stage lighting, make-up, costuming, and related areas
+Topics include set design and construction, stage lighting, make-up, costuming, and related areas.

-THEATRE (THE) 104 STAGECRAFT II (2 LEC., 3 LAB.)
+THEATRE (THE) 104 (3) STAGECRAFT II (2 LEC., 3 LAB.)

 Prerequisite: Theatre 103 or the consent of the instructor.
 This course is a continuation of theatre 103.
 Emphasis is on individual projects in set and lighting design and construction.
-The technical aspects of play of the script.
-Students deal with production are explored further.
+The technical aspects of play production are explored further.

-THEATRE (THE) 105 MAKE UP FOR THE STAGE (3 LEC.)
+THEATRE (THE) 105 (3) MAKE-UP FOR THE STAGE (3 LEC.)